Active Substance: strontium ranelate

 What is the risk associated with Protelos?

-Protelos must not be used in people who are hypersensitive (allergic) to strontium ranelate or any of the other ingredients.
-It must not be used in patients who have or have had venous thromboembolic events (problems due to the formation of blood clots in the veins, such as in the legs or lungs).
+Protelos must not be used in patients who have or have had venous thromboembolic events (problems due to the formation of blood clots in the veins, such as in the legs or lungs).
 It must not be used in people who are temporarily or permanently immobilised, such as people on bed rest or recovering from surgery.

 Why has Protelos been approved?